-Organization:
+Organization

 The project comprises a number of inter-related components, as outlined above.
-Different partners and service providers within the consortium will be more or less extensively involved in different components of the project, although ACTED will remain the lead agency in coordinating the project implementation, along with consortium partner AgriTechTalk Africa.
-The project will be implemented in association with Uganda's Climate Change Department (CCD), which falls under the umbrella of the Ministry of Water and Environment (MWE), and four service providers will be engaged for providing services relating to specific components of the project.
-For example, a specific service provider with expertise in the area of remote sensing technologies will lead the satellite and drone data collection component of the project.
-Specialized service contracts are envisaged for these service providers.
-The four service providers (see below) were intensively consulted during the proposal formulation and contributed to the formulation and development of the project proposal document.
+Different partners and service providers within the consortium (ATTA, Environmental Surveys, Information, Planning and Policy Systems (ESIPPS), Global Agro-Pastoral Resilience Investment services (APRI), National Livestock Resources Research Institute (NaLIRRI), Punta360) are involved in different components of the project, although ACTED remains the lead agency in coordinating the project implementation, along with the consortium partner AgriTechTalk Africa (ATTA).
+The project is implemented in association with the Uganda's Climate Change Department (CCD), which falls under the umbrella of the Ministry of Water and Environment (MWE), and four service providers (ESIPPS, Punta360, NaLIRRI and APRI) have been engaged for providing services relating to specific components of the project.
+For example, thanks to their expertise in the area of remote sensing technologies, Punta360 is leading the satellite and drone data collection component of the project.
+The four service providers have been intensively consulted during the proposal formulation and contributed to the formulation and development of the project proposal document.